BroadbandForum/usp/specification/architecture/index.md

 `Device.IP.Interface.[<expression parameter><expression operator><expression constant>].Status`

-For example, `Device.IP.Interface.[intf].IPv4Address.[addr].IPAddress` means that "`intf`" inside the Expression Parameter represents the instances of the `Device.IP.Interface.{i}` Object whereas "`addr`" inside the Expression Parameter represents the instances of the `Device.IP.Interface.{i}.IPv4Address.{i}` Object.
+For example, `Device.IP.Interface.[intf].IPv4Address.[addr].IPAddress` means that the "`intf`" Expression represents the instances of the `Device.IP.Interface.{i}` Object whereas the "`addr`" Expression represents the instances of the `Device.IP.Interface.{i}.IPv4Address.{i}` Object.

-Further, this relative path can’t include any child tables. *(NOTE: this is never necessary because any child tables that need to be referenced in the Expression can and should have their own Expression Variables)*
+Further, this relative path can’t include any child tables. *(NOTE: this is never necessary because any child tables that need to be referenced in the Search Path can and should have their own Expression)*

 An Expression Operator dictates how the Expression Component will be evaluated.
 The supported operators include: equals (==), not equals (!=), less than (<), greater than (>), less than or equal (<=), and greater than or equal (>=).